Skip to Content

 However, the invention and popularity of USB 4.0/Thunderbolt 4 have made HDMI the inferior AV cable/port.

-While HDMI 2.1a only supports a maximum resolution of 10K, USB 4.0 can output a max resolution of 16K.
+While HDMI 2.1a only supports a maximum resolution of 10K, USB 4.0 can output a maximum resolution of 16K.
 This makes the USB 4.0 the obvious choice for anyone trying to facilitate an ultra-high resolution setup.

 If it’s the speed you’re looking for, the USB 4.0 also has a clear advantage over HDMI.
 USB 4.0 supports a maximum bandwidth of 120 Gbps.
-On the other hand, HDMI 2.1a only supports a maximum bandwidth of 48 Gbps
+On the other hand, HDMI 2.1a only supports a maximum bandwidth of 48 Gbps.

 Additionally, as laptops become slimmer and sleeker, USB-C is the obvious choice for most manufacturers since it’s thinner than HDMI.
 This allows manufacturers to continuously design leaner computers while still ensuring they can be connected to monitors via a USB-C port.